Does Semaglutide (Ozempic®) Make You Urinate More? (Urine Changes)

 Patients taking serotonergic psychiatric medications face the biggest risk.
 These medications need careful management and patients usually must stop taking them before methylene blue treatment.
 This includes:

 Some medical conditions might increase complications or reduce how well the treatment works.
 Patients should talk about other options with their healthcare providers.
-Doctors need to weigh risks against benefits for patients with:
+Doctors need to weigh risks against potential benefits while using methylene blue for patients with:

 Elderly patients need extra screening before getting methylene blue.
 Their kidney function might be lower, and they often take multiple medications that could complicate treatment.